Burning Man Packing Organization

 Cheap door mat for outside of RV (make sure it won’t leave MOOP - our first year we used a high quality front door mat that left us picking up fine bristles for a few hours on our way out.

 Clips to keep sheets covering furniture in place

 Press n’ Seal Glad Wrap to help cover dash board and other surfaces

 Corn husk broom for RV (we found small handheld “Dustbusters” not be to be effective)

 RV Septic Drop-ins.
 If you rent, your RV will likely come with these, but you need to confirm.

-White noise generator - Surprisingly effective for a better nights sleep
+White noise generator, which is surprisingly effective for a better night’s sleep

 USB wall chargers.
 One with multiple charging outlets is best